Asuka-neko/MeetCIT/Feature doc.md

 ### Host/Attendee Appointment System

 The user can either host an appointment as a host, or participate in an appointment as an attendee.
+Only the host and the attendee can view the zoom link.
 When a user successfully host an appointment, the appointment will show up on the calendar and the catalogue free for other users to book.

 At the moment, appointments are one-to-one, meaning an appointment can only be hosted by one user and booked by another unique user.